 U.S. Occupational Safety and Health Administration (OSHA) training is an essential component of any safety program because employees have the right to a workplace where there are no unreasonable safety or health risks.
 We Will Discuss Osha Online Classes Vs Osha Classroom Classes in this blog.

-Currently, OSHA offers 10-hour and 30-hour outreach courses to help promote the basics of occupational safety and health for several industries.
+Currently, we offer OSHA 10-hour and OSHA 30-hour outreach courses to help promote the basics of occupational safety and health for several industries.
 These outreach classes are available in both online and in-person training formats, where each comes with a list of pros and cons.

-Before we discuss the pros and cons of both online or in-person course formats, let’s go over what OSHA is and what it strives for.
+Before discussing the pros and cons of online or in-person course formats, let’s go over what OSHA is and what it strives for.

 What is OSHA?